Brand book and graphic standards book: Why are they essential for every serious brand?

 What is your unique position in the market?

-Write down this information accurately, without empty phrases.
-This is the foundation of everything that follows.
+Write down this information precisely, without empty phrases.
+This is the foundation of everything that comes afterward.

 The visual identity is the face of your brand.
-Engage a designer who will create:
+Hire a designer to create:

-Main logo + alternative variations (monochrome, horizontal, icons)
+The main logo + alternative variants (monochrome, horizontal, icons)

-Primary and secondary color palettes with defined codes
+The primary and secondary color palette with defined codes

 Write all guidelines clearly and concretely